788009/termux-sandbox/README.md

 * Termux bootstrap packages from the [official Termux project](https://github.com/termux/termux-packages).
 * Ubuntu Base packages from the [official Ubuntu project](https://cdimage.ubuntu.com/ubuntu-base)

+## Support

+If this project helped you, please give it a star!

 ## License

 MIT License